Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

 * Then [ease into writing](/posts/ease-into-writing/) by adding Zettel notes to the outline, pasting their contents in.

 <!--ct: keep in sync with content/posts/2015/07/getting-started.txt -->

+## Principles

+> Principles are higher than techniques.
+Principles produce techniques in an instant.
+> ---Ido Portal

+* [Principle of Atomicity](/posts/create-zettel-from-reading-notes/): put things that belong together into a single note, [give it an ID](/posts/add-identity/), but limit its content to that single topic.
+* Our post about the [Principle of Connectivity](/posts/luhmann-folgezettel-truth/) highlights how different techniques can implement the same underlying principle, here links vs Folgezettel to connect notes.
+Also see a discussion about [Different Kinds of Ties Between Notes](/posts/kinds-of-ties/).

 ## Knowledge Management